 As time moves on, you’re left with less time to take legal action.
 The state of South Carolina has a statute of limitations of three years from the date of your accident, which is the time limit allowed for you to proceed with litigation.
 Insurers try to drag things out as long as possible to get you to sign a release for a subpar settlement or make it more difficult for you to file a lawsuit.
 This is precisely why you will want to hire a car accident lawyer for no-fault claim representation from the start.

-When you ask yourself, “Do I need a lawyer for a not-at-fault car accident?” the answer will ultimately depend on the factors of your case.
+When you ask yourself, “Do I need a lawyer for a not-at-fault car accident?”, the answer will ultimately depend on the factors of your case.
 You may not need one for a minor fender bender that resulted in no injuries; however, if you’ve been seriously hurt, you should protect your best interests by hiring a car accident attorney.

 Navigate Insurance Claims Effectively

 When you hire an attorney to help from the start of filing your car accident claim with the at-fault party’s insurer, it keeps the process running smoothly.
-Insurance agents know that lawyers are fully aware of the tactics they use on car accident victims, and they won’t be able to get away with it.
+Insurance agents know that lawyers are fully aware of the tactics they use on victims, and they won’t be able to get away with it.
 This also allows you the opportunity to focus on your healing and recovery in a way that simply isn’t possible when you’re trying to handle the situation on your own.

 Ensuring All Legal Rights Are Protected and Pursued